TheAkif/Alumni-Portal-Nodejs/README.md

 # Alumni-Portal-Guide

-**To use ALUMNI PORTAL first you have to open XAMPP Control Panel.**
+**To use ALUMNI PORTAL first you have to run npm start inside the project path.**

 *Then start Apache and MYSQL servers.*